sparkflows/sparkflows-docs/docs/user-guide/connectors/elasticsearch.rst

 Elasticsearch
 ================

-Fire Insights has a processor that allows you to connect with elasticsearch.
+Fire Insights has a processor that allows you to connect with Elasticsearch.

 Read from Elasticsearch
 ================

-Reading data from Elastic Search is easy.
+Reading data from Elasticsearch is easy.
 Drag and drop ``ReadElasticSearch`` processor into your workflow and configure it.

 Elastic Search Read Processor Configuration
 ---------------

-The following screenshot displays the dialog box for the Elastic Search Read Processor.
+The following screenshot displays the dialog box for the Elasticsearch Read Processor.

 .. figure:: ../../_assets/tutorials/dataset/22_a.PNG
    :alt: Dataset